ianwesterfield/westerfield.cloud/docs/package.md

       },
     }
     ```
-  > * 🦠 Be sure to adjust all values to match your own.
+  > 🔥 Be sure to adjust all values to match your own.
-  > * Value of `repository.directory` should be the project's workspace-relative location.
+  > The value of `repository.directory` should be the project's location relative to the workspace.

 #
 ##### <!-- omit in toc --> ☝️[top](#westerfieldcloud--bconfigure-packagejsonb)